|

 seen showed, as required by the F.C.I. standard,

 red Azawakhs had only a star on the breast.
-One

-red bitch had a white tip on the tail.
+Several were missing the white tip on the tail.

 collars were much more frequent than what we are